 There has been no change in accounting policy or estimates for Operating Revenue for the Rest of World.

 The Group performs Cxbladder tests when requested by a patient's physician in New Zealand, Australia and Singapore.
-At the point the test results are returned to the physician, the Group has satisfied its performance obligations have been met and an invoice is issued to the customer.
-Revenue is recognised when the invoice is issued.
+At the point the test results are returned to the physician, the Group has satisfied its performance obligations have been met.
+At the end of the month an invoice is issued to the cutomer based on the number of tests performed.
+Revenue is recognised when the test is returned.